 In Fall 2016, Allegheny College became Test Optional

 Students who apply for admission will not be required to submit ACT or SAT scores with the application.
 The Admissions staff will focus on other important indicators—overall high school performance, character, determination, and love of learning.

 Beginning with the tests administered in March 2016, the College Board has redesigned the SAT.
 Applicants for Fall 2017 may submit scores from this new version of the SAT, the previous version from prior to March 2016, or both.
 We will continue our policy of superscoring , but can superscore only among results from pre-March 2016 tests OR among test results from post-March 2016.
 Test scores from the old version and new version cannot be combined.
 However, we will use the concordance charts provided by the College Board to compare and determine your highest score.

 Test scores are just one of the many factors that we will take into consideration as we get to know you better.
 While we are test optional, we encourage applicants for admission to submit their test scores if they feel the scores are an accurate representation of their potential for success at Allegheny.
 While the SAT test may have changed, Allegheny’s commitment to its test-optional policy remains.

-Standardized Test Scores remain a requirement for home-schooled students and Non-US citizens and Non-US permanent residents.
+Standardized Test Scores remain a requirement for Non-US citizens and Non-US permanent residents.

 Note that it is not necessary to send your scores via SAT or ACT if you confirm with your school that your test scores are included on your high school transcript.